 You may apply year-round for apprentice positions.
-If there is a farm you are especially interested in, we recommend that you apply as soon as possible.
+If there is a farm you are especially interested in, we recommend that you apply as early as possible, most farms begin the hiring process in December or January.
 Many farms have limited positions available and fill quickly.

 When do farms update their profiles?

 Farmers typically update their profiles in November and early December.
 If the office is currently awaiting their renewal, their status will be indicated by “Being Updated” in the “# of Positions Available” column on the main listings page.
 You are welcome to apply to farms during this renewal period.
 Most farms only update or refine a few aspects of their profile, so they typically remain the same form one year to the next.
 However, some farms do a complete update to all aspects of their profile.
 Please keep this in mind when applying during this time period.

 I’m only available for a few weeks or a month.
 What are my options?